 The people eat meat and milk products like cheese and butter.
-Each family owns some goats, (vak-cows). cows and dzos
+Each family owns some goats, COWS and (vak-cows). dzos

-Being a desert did that not mean Ladakh did not attract its share of traders.
-It was considered a good trade route as it had many passes which through caravans travelled to what is today called Tibet.
-These carried caravans textiles and spices, raw silk and carpets.
+Being a desert did not mean that Ladakh did not attract its share of traders.
+It was considered a good trade route as it had many passes through which caravans travelled to what is today called Tibet.
+These caravans carried textiles and spices, silk and raw carpets.